MicrosoftDocs/quantum-docs/articles/overview-resource-estimator-output-data.md

 > [!NOTE]
 > To see multiple optimal combinations in the space-time diagram, you need to set the estimation type to [Pareto frontier estimation](xref:microsoft.quantum.overview.resources-estimator#pareto-frontier-estimation).

-The space-time diagram allows you to find the optimal combination of $\text{\{number of qubits, runtime\}}$ pairs that satisfy the constraints of the quantum hardware.
-The diagram shows the number of physical qubits and the runtime of the algorithm for each $\text{\{number of qubits, runtime\}}$ pair.
+The space-time diagram allows you to find the optimal combination of {number of qubits, runtime} pairs that satisfy the constraints of the quantum hardware.
+The diagram shows the number of physical qubits and the runtime of the algorithm for each {number of qubits, runtime} pair.

 ```python
 import qsharp